 The future is circular – in pursuit of this vision, the Kunstgewerbemuseum is dedicating its eighth Design Lab to the theme of the “circular economy”.
 On the way to a circular society and economy, materials play a key role.
-In close cooperation with the Hans Sauer Foundation, Design Lab #8: Material Loops – Paths to a Circular Future provides this discourse with a platform, and presents circular thinking and action through a selection of best-practice examples and speculative design from Berlin, Germany and beyond.
+In close cooperation with the Hans Sauer Foundation, Design Lab #8: Material Loops – Paths to a Circular Future provides this discourse with a platform, and presents circular thinking and action through a selection of ground-breaking design projects.
+The network of participants stretches from Berlin out across Germany and beyond, to Italy and the circular city of Prato.

 Make Loops Not Lines: From the Circular Economy to the Circular Society